mappu/autoconfig/README.md

 - Primitive types
 	- string
 	- bool
+	- int
-	- int (including uintptr, uint, and fixed-width versions)
+		- including uintptr, uint, and fixed-width versions
 	- float
 	- pointer (optional)
+		- struct tags on the pointer are passed in to the child renderer
 	- slice
 	- struct
 		- child structs by value, and embedded structs, are rendered inline
+		- struct tags on the slice are passed in to each child renderer
 	- empty struct
 - Standard library types
 	- time.Time